Re3ses/CodeC-x-CodeCheck-x-CodeReplay/README.md

    nvm use 21.7.1
    ```

+3. Create a `.env` file inside `client/nextjs-codec` using the `.env.development` as a template.

-3. Install dependencies and start the development server:
+4. Install dependencies and start the development server:

    ```bash
    npm install && npm run dev